ariannamethod/LE-AriannaMethod/README.md

 cd ../.. && rm -rf flash-attention

-pip install -r requirements.txt tokenizers sentencepiece
+pip install -r requirements.txt tokenizers sentencepiece pip install -e .             # install the repository as a package pip install -r requirements-dev.txt  # additional tools for development
 ```
 The build process may take several minutes.
 Duplicate packages were removed from
 `requirements.txt`; only the pinned versions `sentencepiece==0.1.99` and